 Continuous ideation

-Idea management for continuous ideation, for example for a suggestion box, can be conducted in two ways: either following the calendar or based on when the idea has been submitted.
+Continuous, open ideation, for example, for a suggestion box, can be conducted in two ways: having regular, e.g., monthly processing or based on when the idea is submitted.

-In the first case, there is usually a time, for example, one week each month, when ideas submitted that month are reviewed.
-In the latter case, there is a time period, for example, 2 weeks in which the idea must be evaluated after the submission.
+In the first case, there is usually a time, for example, one week each month, when you review the ideas submitted during the month.
+In the latter case, you evaluate the idea during an agreed period, for example, two weeks after submission.

 Product and service development

-In product and service development, the focus is on developing new products or services.
-In this instance, often there are several great ideas, but they come at a greater cost.
+Product and service development focuses on improving existing products and services or developing new ones.
+In this instance, often, there are several great ideas, but the implementation is more expensive.
 Investments in product development are often higher, with a correspondingly higher return on investment expectation.
 While there are plenty of ideas for implementation, companies must be strategic about their choices, given the budget and resource constraints.

 The evaluation is often more thorough and numerical.
-There are different criteria based on which ideas are assessed.
-Usually, in product development, evaluation models like RICE, or traditional numerical evaluation are used.
-The evaluation may also consider for example the feasibility of implementation and the market potential.
+There are different criteria depending on the idea type.
+Usually, in product development, evaluation models like RICE or traditional numerical evaluation are used.
+The review may also consider the feasibility of implementation and the market potential.

 Idea campaigns

-Idea campaigns, such as innovation challenges, are an efficient way to generate ideas on a specific topic and crowdsource the ideation to all relevant stakeholders.
-The idea management in these is highly linked with the schedule of the challenge.
+Idea campaigns, such as innovation challenges, efficiently generate ideas on a specific topic and crowdsource the ideas from relevant stakeholders.
+The idea management in these is linked with the schedule of the challenge.
 In an innovation challenge, there are phases for idea collection, development, evaluation, and top idea selection.
-That means, that the idea management happens in line with the challenge schedule.
+The idea management happens in line with the challenge schedule.

 Since there is only limited time to create and develop ideas in the challenge, it is vital to communicate regularly and activate the participants.
-The evaluation of idea campaigns is often done by a panel of experts.
-The criteria used to assess the ideas are different for each challenge but usually include originality, feasibility, and alignment with the challenge topic.
+A panel of experts typically evaluates the ideas.
+The criteria used to assess the ideas differ for each challenge but usually include originality, feasibility, and alignment with the topic.

 Idea evaluation models

 There are multiple ways to evaluate ideas.
-Different ideation processes and objectives and goals require different criteria and evaluation models to review ideas.
-To help the decision-makers and make idea management both seamless and fair, it is recommended to choose the idea evaluation model beforehand.
+Different ideation processes, objectives, and goals require their specific criteria and evaluation models to review ideas.
+We recommend you choose and communicate the idea evaluation model beforehand to make idea management seamless and fair.
 Here are a few to mention:

 Expert opinions

-In this model, experts evaluate the ideas.
-This is often used when the company wants to get new perspectives or if they want to evaluate ideas that are complex and need in-depth understanding.
-The evaluation is based on the opinions of the experts and no numerical values are given to the ideas.
-The assessment can be a simple conversation as such "would you implement this idea" or a broader statement on the feasibility of the idea.
+In this model, experts review the ideas.
+It is favored when the organization wants new perspectives or if complex concepts need in-depth understanding.
+The evaluation is based on the experts' opinions, and the ideas are not evaluated numerically.
+The assessment can be a simple textual feedback to a question like “Would you implement this idea?” or a broader statement on the idea's feasibility.

-This is a more structured way of evaluating ideas, as it uses quantitative criteria to review the submissions.
+This is a more structured way of evaluating ideas, using quantitative criteria to review the submissions.
 The evaluation happens against 3-4 criteria.
-For example, an idea for a new product might be evaluated on its potential market size, feasibility, and alignment with the company strategy.
-This type of evaluation is often used when there are many ideas to review, and the company wants to focus on pursuing them further.
-In this case, each stakeholder gives a value to the idea (1-5) on each of the chosen criteria.
-The criteria can for example be feasibility, impact, or novelty.
+For example, you could evaluate a new product idea on its potential market size, feasibility, and alignment with the company strategy.
+This type of evaluation is the most suitable when there are many ideas to review, and the company wants to focus on the few with the most potential.
+In this case, each export gives a value to the concept (1-5) on each of the chosen criteria.
+The criteria can, for example, be feasibility, impact, or novelty.

 Weighed assessment